Rufus For Real

 Buy Now →

-• Red wine (optional) — Adds richness and depth.
-No wine?
-Swap in broth with a splash of balsamic.
+• Red wine: Adds richness and depth of flavor.
+Extra broth with a splash of balsamic vinegar works well too.

 this is dutch oven pot roast shortly after the cooking period while still in the pot